Market Samurai Review: 3 Market Samurai Problems and What I Use Instead

 3. Google Search

+The third tool I’m going to recommend in this Market Samurai Review is Google itself.
 Using Google search I use the special search modifier to find out how popular a keyword is.

 For example, for the keyword Best Charcoal Grill, I will open a private browser page and surf to Google’s search home page, and enter something like allintitle: best charcoal grill and press return.